This is a sister article of Singing the Psalms with a Seven String Lyre

 I made these PDFs in a tall and narrow format so they will fit in a split screen on a tablet.
 If you print them out, they might make nice bookmarks as well.

-The digital breviary I recommend for chanting with a lyre is iBreviary.
+The digital breviary I recommend for chanting with a lyre is iBreviary or Universalis.

-As I mentioned above, iBreviary includes asterisks and flexes to signify groupings of two or three lines.
+As I mentioned above, iBreviary (the website and the app) and Universalis (the app) include asterisks and flexes to signify groupings of two or three lines.
 This is a very helpful feature for chanting the Psalms.

-You can go to the iBreviary website or download the app (which I also highly recommend).
+You can go to the iBreviary website or download the app of either iBreviary or Universalis.

 On an iPad with iBreviary